tyler-marr/ipmininet/docs/cli.rst

 Most of the IPMininet CLI functionality is similar to Mininet CLI.
 We extended it to support IPv6 addressing and routers.
-For instance, the `pingall` command will test both IPv4 and IPv6 connectivity.
+For instance, the `pingall` command will test both IPv4 and IPv6 connectivity between all hosts.

 You can find more documentation (valid for both CLIs) on: